mojimuse/fingerweave/content/pages/index.md

       Thank you for finding our home here.
 I am a fingerweaver and this is a blog about fingerweaving.

-      We will look into the origins of fingerweaving.
+      We will look into the origins of fingerweaving in culture today.

-      We will share knowledge, pass wisdom and hopefully, learn together.
+      Looking forward to sharing knowledge, pass wisdom and hopefully, learning together.

+      @fingerweaver
     actions:
       - label: Contact Me
         url: /contact